Hazel-H/Hazel-Hallett.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
-I am completing the final year of my Physics Master's degree at Bath University and my webpage is very much a work in progress to showcase my CV, academic research and personal data science projects.
+I am completing the final year of my Physics Master's degree at Bath University and my personal webpage is very much a work in progress to showcase my CV, academic research and personal data science projects.